 In the private sector, manufacturing had the greatest number of green jobs with about 461,800, about 4 percent of all manufacturing employment.
 Construction was second, with about 372,000 jobs.

 Vermont had the highest proportion of green employment at 4.4 percent, while Florida had the lowest at 1.3 percent.
 California had the largest number of green jobs, with 338,000 workers.

-To make the count, the BLS developed a two-part definition of green jobs in 2010.
+The answer lies in a two-part definition that the BLS developed in 2010.
 The first part counts "output-based jobs" that produce goods and services benefiting the environment or conserving natural resources.
 That includes a company producing solar panels or a farmer growing organic tomatoes.